input-output-hk/partner-chains-smart-contracts/README.md

 This is the repository of Trustless Sidechain with the Cardano Plutus contracts.

-Currently we only support Passive Bridge functionality using our CLI, but we will support light wallets in the future.

 - [Instruction for the CLI tool](./ctl/README.md)
 - [The specification of the Plutus contracts](./docs/README.md)
 - [High level technical specifications](https://docs.google.com/document/d/1UJs4ews1wnKIv4RMyPjFtJcyniyRHi7GmU2JPdUfbQk)